quintel/documentation/docs/main/curves.md

 ||Solar thermal||

 ### Uploading a custom curve profile
 In the [Modify profiles](https://pro.energytransitionmodel.com/scenario/flexibility/curve_upload/upload-curves) section within the ETM you can choose a curve profile you want to overwrite from the drop-down menu at the bottom of the page.
 You simply choose a profile by clicking on the drop-down menu and select the specific profile you want to overwrite.
 To upload your own curve profile you have to click on the 'Upload a custom curve' button below the drop-down menu.
 This will allow you to choose a file from your computer.
-Your file should be formatted as a CSV file formatted as follows...
+Your file should be a CSV file formatted as follows...

 ```
 23.64